Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 These causes can occur individually or in combination and trigger or exacerbate a recession.
 Combating a recession often requires a combination of monetary policy measures by central banks and fiscal policy measures by governments in order to stimulate economic activity and restore confidence.

-Is a Recession
+Is a Recession dangerous?

-Psychological effects The uncertainty and financial difficulties associated with a recession can lead to an increase in stress, anxiety and other mental health problems.
+Psychological effects The uncertainty and financial difficulties associated with a recession can lead to an increase in stress, anxiety, and other mental health problems.

 How long does a Recession last?